How is an oral implant defined?

 - Cavity-free mouth

 - Maintenance of a proper dental hygiene routine

-The procedure also favors non-smokers over the smokers.
+The procedure also favors non-smokers over smokers.
 Get treated for any decay or gum diseases before commencing the procedure.

 Who requires bone grafting?